These Terms and Conditions apply to you when you sign up to the programme.

-As part of your subscription, we commit to offering the following:
+As part of an organisation’s subscription, we commit to offering the following:

 - Support from Childnet’s team